 The key characteristic of oilseeds is their oil content.
 Total oil content can be measured in a number of different ways; solvent extraction, NMR and NIR spectroscopy.
 Please call for further information and advice.

-Glucosinolates in rapemeal are consider to be anti nutritional factors which limit the inclusion of rapemeal in animal feed.
-Glucosinolates can be analysed by XRF spectroscopy; which provides a fast, cheap and reliable method of quantifying glucosinolate levels or by HPLC which provides a more comprehensive analysis.
+Glucosinolates in rapemeal are consider to be anti-nutritional factors which limit the inclusion of rapemeal in animal feed.
+They can be analysed by XRF spectroscopy, providing a fast, cheap and reliable method of quantifying glucosinolate levels or by HPLC, which provides a more comprehensive analysis.

 Tests available for herbage and fodder crops are moisture, digestibility, starch, soluble sugars and protein.

 We will carry out dry matter assessment, nitrogen/protein content on a wide range of plant material.
-In addition we are able to analyse some chemically treated seeds for their pesticide loading levels e.g. Imidacloprid, Thiamethoxam and Tefluthrin.
+In addition, NIAB is able to analyse some chemically treated seeds for their pesticide loading levels e.g. imidacloprid, thiamethoxam and tefluthrin.